alanjfs/python-opengl/05-cube.rst

 Scene setup
 -------------------------------------------------------------------------------

 The next step is to define the scene.
-This means we need to say where are our objects located and oriented in space, where is our camera located, what kind of camera we want to use and ultimately, where do we look at.
+This means we need to say where our objects are located and oriented in space, where our camera is located, what kind of camera we want to use and ultimately, where are we looking.
 In this simple example, we'll use the model-view-projection model that requires 3 matrices:

 * `model:` maps from an object's local coordinate space into world space